 Group of NADOs Proposes Declaration of Guiding Principles for the Future of Anti-Doping

-While recognising a number of threats to the legitimacy and credibility of the anti-doping community, a dedicated group of National Anti-Doping Organisations (NADO) have proposed the adoption of a ‘Declaration of Guiding Principles for the Future of Anti-Doping’ with a view to ensuring quality and leadership in the movement for doping-free sport.
+While recognising a number of threats to the legitimacy and credibility of the anti-doping community, a dedicated group of National Anti-Doping Organisations (NADOs) have proposed the adoption of guiding principles to anti-doping.

 A continuous evolvement and improvement of the anti-doping system is crucial to remain relevant and effective.
 With aligned and collaborative efforts, the world-wide movement for doping-free sport should be strengthened in many aspects to be better prepared for the future.